 Fundraisers can be edited on the same

 Users can support or make contributions to fundraisers in two ways.
 The prominent way is to vote for a fundraiser.
 Users can give any number of votes from their voting balance to fundraisers of their choosing.
 The second way is to make a custom contribution which involves making a direct monetary contribution via card payments.
-This can be done is guest mode or as signed up user and can be done anonymously in either cases.
+This can be done in a guest mode or as a signed-up user and can be done anonymously in either case.

 Card payments on the platform are powered by stripe using custom card forms with webhooks for foolproof verification of payments made and to carry out additional workflows like sending emails without front-end delay.

 Payouts for successful fundraisers can be done via Stripe or manually.
 If a fundraiser has ended with funds raised, they'll see a button to receive funds on the fundraiser page.
 When they click it they'll be required to choose their country.
 This is what determines whether or not they can use Stripe to receive payouts to their bank account.
 They are presented with a form to fill in more information depending on whether they are in a Stripe-supported country or not.